embl-cba/imagej-courses/imagej-practical.md

 - robust to outliers
 - edge preserving

+&nbsp;

+&nbsp;

+&nbsp;

-## Activity: Compare mean and median filter on noisy images
+## Activity: Apply mean and median filter to noisy images

 - Open: "../signal-to-noise/noisy-nuclei.tif"  [File > Open]
 - Simply play with below filters using their preview function:
 	- [Process > Filters > Mean]
 	- [Process > Filters > Median]

-- For example, you could duplicate the image twice, apply mean filter to one and median filter to the other image, both with a radius of 15 and use a line profile to compare the one nuclues on all three images.
+For example, you could duplicate the image twice, apply mean filter to one and median filter to the other image, both with a radius of 15 and use a line profile to compare the one nuclues on all three images.

+&nbsp;

+&nbsp;

 ## Image convolution